aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 search instead for the Hash of the value in the scan beacon field.

 Note that only exact matches can be supported.
 No ranged queries or inequalities.
-It is an error to attepmt such a query.
+It is an error to attempt such a query.

 This might return false positive results.